 Section 7: Associate Membership in the club is available for those individuals who meet the criteria set out below and who have made written application to the Board of Directors.
 Applications for Associate Membership will be considered on a case by case basis.

 - Associate Members are non-voting members of the club.

 - Associate Members must remain members in good standing of the Punta Gorda Isles Civic Association (PGICA).

 - Associate Members pay dues as established in Section 3 and have the same participation requirements as active members except for cruise participation.

-- The Associate Membership category is capped at 20% of the active membership.
-The total number of Associate Members shall not be counted in determining the club’s membership limit.
+- The Associate Membership category is capped at 20% of the total membership.

 - If Associate members obtain a qualifying boat; they are required to apply for active membership and will be considered without regard to total club membership at that time.

 - In addition to the above the specific criteria for Associate Membership are as follows: